Viktoria Nasyrova sentenced in attempted cheesecake poisoning of lookalike Olga Svyk

 NEW YORK -- Sentencing was held Wednesday for a Brooklyn woman convicted of trying to kill her lookalike with a poisoned cheesecake.

-Viktoria Nasyrova was sentenced to 21 years in prison after being found guilty back in February.
+Viktoria Nasyrova, 47, was sentenced to 21 years in prison after being found guilty of attempted murder back in February.

 Prosecutors said she hoped to kill Olga Svyk in 2016 with a cheesecake laced with a potentially fatal drug in an attempt to steal Svyk's identity and return to Russia.